hbertsch/pylontech-us2000c-mqtt-iobroker/README.md

 # Tasmota Script

-Orginally taken from the [thread of opferwurst](https://forum.creationx.de/forum/index.php?thread/3526-pylontech-us2000-mit-tasmota-auslesen/) (many thanks for the information!).
+Originally taken from the [thread of opferwurst](https://forum.creationx.de/forum/index.php?thread/3526-pylontech-us2000-mit-tasmota-auslesen/) (many thanks for the information!).
 Simply paste the script into the scripting section of your running Tasmota device and save it.
-Don't forgett to increase the default logging frequency from (default) 300 to a lower interval (e.g. 10).
+Don't forget to increase the default logging frequency from (default) 300 to a lower interval (e.g. 10).

 <img src="resources/tasmota_script.png" alt="tasmota_script" style="zoom:25%;" />